cdl-geneseo/geneseo-dictionary/B/Blackball.md

 # Blackball

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Blackball

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 blkbl/, /blkbal/ VB- In fraternity or sorority usage, vote against, as in, &quot;We are going to be blackballing tonight.&quot; F02 No direct object needed, distinguishing this usage from negative vote in OED, RH, W3, AH NDAS.